timescale/docs/api/_hyperfunctions/max_n/examples.md

 subsection: max_n()
 ---

+### Get the 10 largest transactions from a table of stock trades

-For this example assume we have some rudimentary table of stock trades that looks like the following:
+This example assumes that you have a table of stock trades in this format:

 ```sql
 CREATE TABLE stock_sales(